davidhickey/s-code-challenge/README.md

 It is a simple video platform that allows users to upload videos, watch them, and comment on them.

-Check it out here - https://s-code-challenge-phi.vercel.app/ but please be aware that a CORS violation is preventing video and comment submission.
-I think this is because api POST requests are no longer coming from localhost:3000.
+Check it out here - https://s-code-challenge-phi.vercel.app/ but please be aware that a CORS violation is preventing video and comment submission currently.

 ## Tech Stack